The Best Watches For Nurses

 4. Groupcow Silicone Nurses Watch

 If you need to check your watch at short notice, or just don’t want to go fumbling around with your sleeves while you work, then this brooch style hanging watch is the perfect solution.
+It is a simple option, and perhaps one of the best for nurses.

 You just pin it to your scrubs and it is ready to go at a moments notice.
 You just have to slip your hand under it and flip it up to read, then let it go when you are done!